Neo-Panther/Fake-News-Detection/README.md

  1. Clone the repo.
  2. cd directory/path/to/repo
  3. Setup a virtualenv.
 Command: `python -m venv .`
+ 4. Run the ipython notebook in the virtual environment

 ## References
 ### Dataset Used : LIAR Dataset